andrewbaughman/dotfiles/README.md

 It mainly targets macOS systems (should install on e.g. Ubuntu as well for many tools, config and aliases etc).

+This is a work in progress.
+I've tried to strip down everything to the barebones of what I want with the hope of making a dotfiles repo that is easier to rapidly customize.

 ## Highlights

 - Minimal efforts to install everything, using a [Makefile](./Makefile)
-- Mostly based around Homebrew and Caskroom.
-I've temporarily removed Node.js tools.
-Also latest Zsh
+- Mostly based around Homebrew and Zsh
-- Fast and colored prompt
-- Updated macOS defaults
 - Well-organized and easy to customize
 - The installation and runcom setup is
   [tested weekly on real Ubuntu and macOS machines](https://github.com/andrewbaughman/dotfiles/actions)